CockHeroJoe/CHAP/docs/index.md

 - `-o` or `--output`: The output basename for generated video(s), default "Random XXXX"
 - `-v` or `--versions`: The number of [versions](#versions) of each clip, default 1 (not displayed)
 - `-r` or `--raw`: Output videos in as raw (uncompressed) `.avi` files with `png` codec
+- `-a` or `--assemble`: Assemble generated rounds into full video (with title, transitions, credit roll), default False
 - `-c` or `--cache`: How often to save output videos:
     - default: "round" degrades quality slightly, but crashes only lose 1 round at most (see  [recovery](#recovery))
     - option: "all" uses tonnes of memory (many gigs per round) and will crash on big projects
+- `-d` or `--delete`: Delete intermediate files after assembly (if on), default False

 ## Install
 ```